praline-byte/page/_drafts/boltDB.md

 delete buckets and can insert and remove keys.
 Only one read-write transaction is allowed at a time.

-Caveats

-The database uses a read-only, memory-mapped data file to ensure that applications cannot corrupt the database, however, this means that keys and values returned from Bolt cannot be changed.
-Writing to a read-only byte slice will cause Go to panic.

 Keys and values retrieved from the database are only valid for the life of the transaction.
 When used outside the transaction, these byte slices can